Types of dependency: an overview

 READING TIME 4 MINUTES

-• Substance-related addictions are caused by dependence on chemicals that trigger changes in brain chemistry.
+• Means-related dependence are caused by dependence on chemicals that trigger changes in brain chemistry.

-• Characteristics: Inability to control the use of alcohol despite the negative consequences.
-People with alcohol addiction often drink in larger quantities or for longer periods of time than they intended.
+• Characteristics: Inability to control use of alcohol despite negative consequences.
+People with alcohol dependence often drink in larger quantities or for longer periods of time than they intended.

 • Consequences: Health problems such as liver disease, increased risk of accidents, and problems in relationships and at work.